shubhamishere/StarPlat/readme.md

 ## 3.2 Steps to build StarPlat

-## 3.2 Steps to generate code backend parallel code using StarPlat DSL static code
-Steps to generate backend parallel code using StarPlat DSL static code
-## Steps to generate OpenMP code
+## 3.3 Steps to generate OpenMP code
 from this OpenMP directory
-## Steps to generate CUDA code
+## 3.4 Steps to generate CUDA code
 from this CUDA directory
-## Steps to generate MPI code
+## 3.5 Steps to generate MPI code
-from this CUDA directory
+from this MPI directory

-# Compile & execute
+# 4. Compile & execute
-## Steps to compile and execute the generated OpenMP code
+## 4.1 Steps to compile and execute the generated OpenMP code
 from this OpenMP directory
-## Steps to compile and execute the generated CUDA code
+## 4.2 Steps to compile and execute the generated CUDA code
 from this CUDA directory
-## Steps to compile and execute the generated MPI code
+## 4.3 Steps to compile and execute the generated MPI code
-from this CUDA directory
+from this MPI directory

 # Publication